BitcoinDesign/Bitcoin-Core-App/pages/contribute.md

 ## Testing & reviewing development work

 You are welcome to test and review ongoing development work.
-Every [pull request](https://github.com/bitcoin-core/gui-qml/pulls) (a code update focused on a specific change), includes links in the top comment to download the application for testing.
-You can also compile the application from source if you'd like.

-If you test on a Mac, you need to run ´codesign -s - ./filename´ on the downloaded executable for it to work.

-Please provide feedback in the pull request directly.
+See the information on the [home page](/) for more details.